How to Remove Adware from iPhone without Any Difficulties?

 Manual removal methods

-- Go to Settings > General > iPhone Storage: This will show you a list of all installed apps.
+1️⃣ Go to Settings > General > iPhone Storage – This will list all installed apps.

-- Check your browser settings: Ensure your homepage and default search engine haven’t been changed.
+5️⃣ Fix browser settings.
+Make sure your homepage and search engine haven’t been changed.

 Using antivirus software to remove adware